Find Trade Colleges

 $18,953 Avg Student Debt

-With a ranking of #10, Pierce College-Fort Steilacoom did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Pierce College-Fort Steilacoom is a medium-sized public school located in Lakewood, Washington that handed out 87 bachelor’s degrees in 2021-2022.
+Pierce College-Fort Steilacoom did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #10 on the list.
+Lakewood, Washington is the setting for this medium-sized institution of higher learning.
+The public school handed out bachelor’s degrees to 87 students in 2021-2022.

-Students from Washington who attend Pierce College-Fort Steilacoom full time pay an average of $4,539 in tuition and fees.
-If you are from out of state, expect to pay an average of $4,902.
+In-state students pay an average of $4,539 in tuition and fees if they attend Pierce College-Fort Steilacoom full time.
+Those students who come from outside the state pay an average of $4,902.
 On average, bachelor’s degree students take out $18,953 in loans while pursuing their degree.
 Of those students who received their degree, 82% were women.

 #11